Nexmo/deved-platform/content/blog/en/receive-sms-messages-java-dr.md

 redirect: ""
 canonical: ""
 ---
 In the [last tutorial](https://www.nexmo.com/blog/2017/05/03/send-sms-messages-with-java-dr/), we set up a Java web app that can send SMS messages using Vonage SMS API.
-This tutorial builds on that, adding an endpoint that will be called by Nexmo when someone sends an SMS message to your Vonage number.
+This tutorial builds on that, adding an endpoint that will be called by Vonage when someone sends an SMS message to your Vonage number.

 ## How Does It Work?